mnot/I-D/safe-hint/draft.md

 # Introduction

-Many Web sites have a "safe" mode, to assist those who don't want to be exposed (or have their children exposed) to "objectionable" content.
+Many Web sites have a "safe" mode, to assist those who don't want to be exposed (or have their children exposed) to objectionable content.

-However, that goal is often difficult to achieve, because of the need to go to each Web site in turn, navigate to the appropriate page (possibly creating an account along the way) to get a cookie
-{{?RFC6265}} set in the browser, for each browser on every device used.
+However, that goal is often difficult to achieve, because of the need to go to every Web site that might be used, navigate to the appropriate page (possibly creating an account along the way) to get a cookie {{?RFC6265}} set in the browser, for each browser on every device used.

-Often, the complete set of sites that can be configured in this manner is unknown, further complicating the task.

-If this desire is proactively advertised by the user agent, things become much simpler.
+A more manageable approach is for the browser to proactively indicate a preference for safe content.
 A user agent that supports doing so (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to a set of sites, or even all sites.

 This specification defines how to declare this desire in requests as a HTTP Preference {{!RFC7240}}.

 Note that this specification does not precisely define what "safe" is; rather, it is interpreted within the scope of each Web site that chooses to act upon this information.

+That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a desire to avoid content that is considered objectionable within the cultural context of that site; usually (but not always) content that is unsuitable for minors.
+The "safe" preference ought not be used for other purposes.

 Furthermore, sending "safe" does not guarantee that the Web site will use it.
 As such, its effect can be described as "best effort," but not to be relied upon.

-That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a desire to avoid content that is considered "objectionable" within the cultural context of that site; usually (but not always) content that is unsuitable for minors.
-The "safe" preference ought not be used for other purposes.
+In other words, sending the preference is no more reliable than going to each Web site and manually selecting a "safe" mode, but it is considerably easier.

 It is also important to note that the "safe" preference is not a reliable indicator that the end user is a child; other users might have a desire for unobjectionable content, and some children